uib-ub/hono-kube-deploy-automation/README.md

 - Select `Let me select individual events.`, then choose `Pull requests` and `Issue commits`
 - Click `Add webhook`

+## Webhook Events
+The application handles the following GitHub webhook events:

+a.
+Issue Comment Event:

+Deploy to the development environment when a comment "deploy dev" is created or deleted in a pull request.

+b.
+Pull Request Event:

+Deploy to the test environment when a pull request labeled "type: deploy-hono-test" is merged into the main branch.

 ## Configuration and Secrets

 The application requires configuration and secret settings.